Pandas Count Unique Values in Column

 2. Pandas Count Unique Values

-To count unique values in the pandas dataframe column use Series.unique() function and then call the size to get the count.
-Series.unique() function get all unique values from a column by removing duplicate values and this function returns a ndarray with unique value in the order of appearance and the results are not sorted.
+To count unique values in the Pandas DataFrame column use the Series.unique() function along with the size attribute.
+The series.unique() function returns all unique values from a column by removing duplicate values and the size attribute returns a count of unique values in a column of DataFrame.

 Example: